Kaz-bits/cuevaslab-procotols/FRET/README.md

 2. format.plot: the extension of the plots.
 You can choose "pdf" or "png" (string argument)
 3. xaxis_max: the maximum range of the x-axis to show in your plot (numeric argument)
 4. xaxis_min: the minimum range of the x-axis to show in your plot (numeric argument)
-5. width: the width of the pdf or png image.
+5. width: the width of the PDF or PNG image.
 Related to the saving process in your computer (numeric argument)
-6. height: the height of the pdf or png image.
+6. height: the height of the PDF or PNG image.
 Related to the saving process in your computer (numeric argument)

-This final script will create a PDF or PNG image of your plot with the dimensions you specify, and a CSV file containing the name of each construct, the value of delta FRET, and the standard deviation of your data.
+This final script will create a PDF or PNG image of your plot with the dimensions you specify and a CSV file containing the name of each construct, the value of delta FRET, and the standard deviation of your data.
 The files will be saved inside the FRET folder named "all_biosensors".